studiocolibri/billy-bike/content/fr/privacy-policy.md

 Location Information.
 BILLY may offer features designed to help You use the Services, such as to locate Billys available through the network, including in whole or in part based on Your location.
 You will be given the opportunity to opt-in to location-based services, normally through an opt-in screen on the App.
 If You choose to enable location-based services, we may collect Your location based on information provided by You or Your mobile device, including, if available, GPS, IP address or cell tower information.
 If You, as a User, do not opt-in to location-based services, You may not have access to the features necessary to use the Services.

 We use analytics tools to track how You get to our Site and to understand how You use the Site after You arrive.
-Although this allows us to see and analyze Your movements around the Site, our systems do not provide a way for that information to be tied to any Personal Information You choose to give us.

 Information from Other Sources